vg-robin/gutenberg/packages/dataviews/README.md

 A list of numbers used to control the available item counts per page.
 It's optional.
 Defaults to `[10, 20, 50, 100]`.
 The list needs to have a minimum of 2 items and a maximum of 6, otherwise the UI component won't be displayed.

+#### `empty`: React node

+A message or element to be displayed instead of the dataview's default empty message.

 ### Composition modes

 The `DataViews` component supports two composition modes: